 You may be able to tap into financial resources from retirement plans, including Individual Retirement Accounts (IRAs) and annuities, even if you have not yet reached retirement age.

-LIVE YOUR BEST LIFE
+4. BEST LIFE

-Focusing on living well with dementia and identifying your needs can help you build a solid foundation to address new challenges and changes.
+Focusing on living well with dementia and identifying your needs can help you to build a solid foundation from which to address new challenges and changes.

 Tips for maintaining your overall health: